 Bullying Prevention Plan

-Students define bullying and observe and describe some of the consequences to victims, bystanders, and the whole community.
-Students recognize that bullying behavior is a civil rights issue that must be addressed for their community to be fair and safe for all.
+The learners define bullying and describe the impact on victims, bystanders, and the whole community.
+We explore how bullying behavior can be a civil rights issue when it makes school a place that isn't fair and safe for all.
 They create a survey and poll members of their school and family communities to determine a snapshot of the status of bullying.